Zengxiang-Zhao/zengxiang-zhao.github.io/docs/AWS-SAA-C03.md

 ---

+# About the database storage

+Memory‐optimized instances are EBS optimized, providing dedicated bandwidth for EBS storage.
+Standard instances are not EBS optimized and top out at 10,000 Mbps disk throughput.
+Burstable performance instances are designed for development and test workloads and provide the lowest disk throughput of any instance class.
+There is no instance class called storage optimized.

 # Public IP vs Private IP of instnace

 The private IP is the instance's true source address for every single packet it sends.
 The public IP is just a translation that happens at the Internet Gateway (IGW) or NAT Gateway for traffic that leaves the VPC.